tariqulislam/react-redux-starter/README.md

 export default Contact
 ```

-## Redux Implementation for New Module and Add the redux store code to ContactReducer.js:
+# Redux Implementation for New Module

+### Add the redux store code to ContactReducer.js:

 ### Create the  action constraint